yetanotherco/aligned_layer/docs/architecture/components/2_payment_service_contract.md

     receive() external payable
 ```

 This function will be called every time a User transfers funds to the smart contract.
-It will not only receive the funds, but it will also register internally how much did the User deposit, to keep track of each User's funds separately.
+It will not only receive the funds, but it will also register internally how much the User deposited, to keep track of each User's funds separately.

 #### Create New Task